Zen to Go Logo

 • Exhale slowly through your mouth, noticing how your abdomen contracts and your hand returns to its place.

 Repeat this cycle about 5 to 10 times.
-Focus on the sensation of air coming in and out.
+Focus on the sensation of the air entering and leaving.

 Square breathing to regain focus

-Do you feel like your team has a thousand pending tasks at once and doesn’t know where to start?
+Do you feel like your team has a ton of tasks at once and doesn't know where to start?
 Square breathing, also known as box breathing or 4-4-4-4, is their best ally to cut through mental noise and refocus.

-Its rhythmic structure helps regulate the nervous system and synchronize mind and body.
+Its rhythmic structure helps regulate the nervous system and synchronize the mind and body.
 The result is a state of calm alertness.
-No wonder it is one of the favorite techniques of athletes and high-performance professionals.
+It’s no wonder it’s a favorite technique among athletes and high-performance professionals.

 The method is very simple:

-• Inhale through the nose while counting mentally to four.
+• Inhale through your nose while mentally counting to four.

-• Hold the air in your lungs counting to four.
+• Hold the air in your lungs while counting to four.

-• Exhale slowly through the mouth while counting to four.
+• Exhale slowly through your mouth while counting to four.

-• Keep your lungs empty counting to four.
+• Hold your lungs empty while counting to four.

-Doing this complete cycle about 4 or 5 times is enough to anchor you in the present.
+Doing this complete cycle about 4 to 5 times is enough to anchor you in the present.

-This technique, popularized by Dr. Andrew Weil, is ideal for those high-pressure moments, like before a board meeting or a difficult conversation.
-It acts almost like a natural tranquilizer for the nervous system.
+This technique, popularized by Dr. Andrew Weil, is ideal for those moments of high pressure, like before a board meeting or a difficult conversation.
+It works almost like a natural tranquilizer for the nervous system.

-The specific pattern of this breathing helps oxygenate the body much better and noticeably lower the heart rate.
+The specific pattern of this breathing helps oxygenate the body much better and significantly lowers heart rate.

 Follow these steps:

-1. Exhale completely from your lungs through the mouth, making a slight whistle.
+1. Completely exhale all the air from your lungs through your mouth, making a slight whistling sound.

 2. Close your mouth and inhale silently through your nose while counting to four.